History Lesson Plans

 NewseumED: Lesson Plans

 NewseumED.org offers free resources to cultivate the First Amendment and media literacy skills essential to civic life.
-Learn how to authenticate, analyze and evaluate information from a variety of sources and put current events in historical context through standards-aligned lesson plans, videos, primary sources, virtual classes and programs. learn more
+Learn how to authenticate, analyze and evaluate information from a variety… learn more

 resource URL thumbnail